m3g/ComplexMixtures.jl/docs/src/tools.md

 Here, one can see that Glycerol accumulates on Asp76 and on the proximity of hydrogen-bonding residues (Serine residues mostly).
 This figure was obtained by extracting from atomic contributions of the protein the contribution of each residue to the MDDF, coordination numbers or minimum-distance counts.

+!!! compat
+    All features described in this section are only available in v2.7.0 or greater.

 The computation of the contributions of each residue can be performed with the convenience function `ResidueContributions`, which creates an object containing the contributions of the residues to the mddf (or coordination numbers, or minimum-distance counts), the residue names, and distances: